gazbert/bxbot/README.md

 1. Prerequisite: [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
-1. Open the `config` XML files and configure them as required.
+1. Edit the `config` XML files as required.

 ### Maven

 3. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
-4. From the project root, run `./mvnw clean assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
+4. From the project root, run `./mvnw clean assembly:assembly` to produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
 5. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.